karl-k-m/Terminus/README.md

 <h2 id="design-principles"> :moyai: Design Principles</h2>

 <p align="justify">
-  The design of the Terminus system is based on X core principles.
+  The design of the Terminus system is based on 3 core principles.
 They are as follows:

   <ol>
     <li>The central server is inherently unsecure and should be treated as such in all aspects of system architecture.</li>